taiste/ImmutableClass.Fody/README.md

 #ImmutableClass.Fody

-##A Fody add-in that generates boilerplate code for an immutable class from a stub class.
+##A Fody add-in that generates boilerplate code for an immutable class from a minimal class definition.

 ####How to use it:
-Use NuGet to add ImmutableClass.Fody in each project where you want to use it:
+Add ImmutableClass.Fody in each project where you want to use it:
 * If you're using Visual Studio, right click on the project name in the Solution Explorer and select "Manage NuGet packages..." from the pop-up menu.
 Or use the NuGet Package Manager Console if you prefer.
 * If you're using Xamarin Studio, right click on the Packages folder under the project.
 In the pop-up menu, select "Add packages...".

 ImmutableClass depends on Fody, so it should be added automatically too, if you don't have it already.

 There will be a FodyWeavers.XML file in the root folder of each project.
-Add an`<ImmutableClass />` tag to the file, so that it looks something like the snippet below.
+Add an`<ImmutableClass />` tag to the file, so that it looks something like the XML file below.
 If you have several weavers added, they will appear here too:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>